donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Windows-Tweaks.md

                      |   |

-        ### Physical Memory Limits: Windows 7
+#### Physical Memory Limits: Windows 7

-        <span style="color:#f0ffff;">The following table specifies the limits on physical memory for Windows 7.
+The following table specifies the limits on physical memory for Windows 7.

        | Version | Limit on X86 | Limit on X64      |
 | --- | --- | --- |